LuciDav94/InteviewProblems/SatelliteSearch/README-LucianDavidescu.md

 ## **Project structure**

 -> satellite-backend - Server written in Java with Spring Boot and Postgres for the database.

+                     - Execute mvn clean package to execute tests and generate the JAR file

 -> satellite-frontend - Frontend part written in React with TypeScript, Redux for state management, Vite for build and development server, and Yarn for dependency management.
 The design incorporates components imported from mui.com.

+                      - Execute yarn build to generate the 'dist' folder with the sources

 ## **Project description**